PaulBarrere/diffusion-project/README.md

 Foreword
 ----------------

-Ce projet rassemble plusieurs codes en FORTRAN 90 où l'on simule le phénomène de diffusion à travers une couche de diffuseurs entre deux plan-parallèles infinis.
-Tout d'abord on se place dans l'approximation isotrope, puis dans le domaine de validité la théorie de Rayleigh.
-Enfin les derniers programmes prennent en compte la polarisation de la lumière avec la théroie de Mie qui est plus réaliste.
-Les routines Python et le Makefile ont été rajoutés.
-Il est à noter que les routines Python sont modifiables selon la façon dont on veut traiter les données et ne sont donc, ici, que des exemples de ce que l'on peut faire.

-*Light scattering by a single particule is well analitically described (Rayleigh and Mie theories).
+Light scattering by a single particule is well analitically described (Rayleigh and Mie theories).
 Nevertheless describing the scattering phenomenon through a layer composed of several particles, numerical methods are needed like the Monte-Carlo one using randomness.

 This project gathers FORTRAN 90 codes that simulate light scattering through a layer of spherical particles between 2 boundless parallel planes.
-First, *
+First, isotropic and then Rayleigh scattering was implemented.
+Finally, light polarisation was considered in the frame of Mie formalism to simulate scattering of light by bigger particules.

+Post-processing Python routines and the Makefile are also saved in this github project.
+They are easily editable according to what data is meant to be plotted.
+These are here just exemples of what can be done with the results of the simulations.

 ----------------------------------------
 ## Modules in FORTRAN 90